0no-co/reghex/README.md

 read back their updated `regex.lastIndex`.

 > **Note:** Sticky Regexes aren't natively
-> [supported in all versions of Internet Explorer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/sticky#Browser_compatibility). `reghex` works around this by imitating its behaviour, which may decrease performance on IE11.
+> [supported in any versions of Internet Explorer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/sticky#Browser_compatibility). `reghex` works around this by imitating its behaviour, which may decrease performance on IE11.

 This primitive allows us to build up a parser from regexes that you pass when authoring a parser function, also called a "matcher" in `reghex`.
 When `reghex` compiles